dpurohit108/DH110-F22-DHRUVP/README.md

 Task 4: Suppose you want to sign up for the newsletter.
 * Navigate to the page to sign up for the newsletter

-The full usabiltiy test can be found below.
+The full usability test can be found below.

 <div style="text-align: center;"><iframe width="640" height="360" src="https://www.youtube.com/embed/8J-7qhC3U3M" title="110 Recording" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>